 What is released this weekend in Japan?
 Just one film but next weekend has a lot more!
 What is the film???

 Ryoichi Suzuki (Hiroki Hasegawa) once dreamed of becoming a punk rock star but he gave up on his dreams and became a salaryman at a musical instrument parts company in Tokyo.
-Life is miserable because he is bullied by his colleagues and he has no friends but he has feelings for a timid office lady named Yuko Terashima (Kumiko Aso) whose braveryand kindness keeps him from going insane.
-Alas, he can’t express himself to her but fate soon strikes!
+Life is miserable because he is bullied by his colleagues and he has no friends but he has feelings for a timid office lady named Yuko Terashima (Kumiko Aso) whose kindness towards him keeps him from going insane.
+Alas, he can’t express his love for her. but fate soon strikes!

 I’ve been pushed for time this week because Christmas is approaching and parties have been happening.
 I’ve also had to do a lot of shopping.
 I had planned to spend December practising my Japanese, French and English and maybe playing a game (90s JRPGs I’ve had on the backburner) but the month has slipped by.
 At least I got lots of Christmas cards and saw lots of smiles.
 I’ll practise the languages some other time and run some sets on Capcom vs SNK tonight.